jordangriffiths01/battleships-ucfk4/README.md

   - `WINNING_SCORE`: Must be the sum of `SHIP_LENGTHS` array

 ## Documentation
-If you have doxygen installed on your system, you can  generate html documentation for the project
+If you have doxygen installed on your system, you can  generate html documentation for the project:

     - `cd doc`
     - `doxygen doxygen.config`